My Favourite Dog-Friendly Wineries in Prince Edward County

 Over the last few years, I’ve noticed a big shift: more people are travelling with their dogs, and I’m definitely one of them.

-Whether it’s weekend road trips or just day outings, our pets are becoming part of the experience—not left behind.
+Whether it’s weekend road trips or just day outings, our pets are becoming part of the experience, not left behind.

-Now, let’s be clear—when a winery says it’s dog-friendly, it usually means your dog must be leashed, is welcome outdoors, and might even get a bowl of water or the occasional treat.
+Now, let’s be clear, when a winery says it’s dog-friendly, it usually means your dog must be leashed, is welcome outdoors, and might even get a bowl of water or the occasional treat.
+Some spots go the extra mile with shady seating or even a little attention from staff who love dogs as much as you do.

 My Top 8 Dog-Friendly Wineries in Prince Edward County